 The shipping process doesn’t actually start with the pickup, but with the preparation of all the necessary documents.

-The diagram above shows the shipping process from end to end, following the direction of the green arrow.
+The diagram above shows the shipping process from end to end.
 It starts when the truck picks up your shipment from the factory, as represented by the truck and forklift on the left side.
 A few more things happen before it gets loaded onto a ship or plane, and once it lands on the other side, the same process happens in reverse.

 While the process sounds simple, a thousand things could go seriously wrong.
 That’s why successful importers and exporters rely on freight forwarders to manage their shipment.
 Nonetheless, it’s good to be familiar with each stage of the end-to-end process, to ensure a smooth-sailing shipment.